John Paul McQueen: 2012−2017

 Finn is later imprisoned for raping John Paul.
 Carmel is killed by a train accident during the wedding of their cousin Porsche after saving their cousin Theresa from Sonny.
 His relationship with Ste begins to recover and they agree to get married.
 But he begins taking drugs and drinking.
 John Paul tries to support Ste through his addiction but later decides to end their relationship.
 The pair reconcile and they marry.
 Their happiness was cut short, when he discovers that not only did Ste impregnate Sinead, he also has HIV.
 John Paul worries that Ste has passed the virus onto him but his test comes back clear.
 He tries to stand by Ste but their relationship eventually ends.
-He begins an affair with his cousin Porsche McQueen's (Twinnie Lee Moore) husband Lockie Campbell (Nick Rhys), but is shocked to learn that he is also sleeping with Mercedes.
+He begins an affair with his cousin Porsche McQueen (Twinnie-Lee Moore)'s husband Lockie Campbell (Nick Rhys), but is shocked to learn that he is also sleeping with Mercedes.
 Porsche soon discovers her husband's infidelity and she orders John Paul, Lockie and Mercedes to leave the family home.
 John Paul supports Mercedes when her son Gabriel is stillborn.
 He tries to reconcile with Ste but he reveals he has moved on with Harry Thompson (Parry Glasspool).
 John Paul decides to focus on his career working alongside new head teacher Sally St. Claire (Annie Wallace).
 He discovers that she is a transgender woman and they form a friendship.
 John Paul incorrectly assumes Sally has developed romantic feelings for him when she tries to spend more time with him.
 Myra goes to confront Sally, but is shocked to learn that she had a relationship with her before she had gender reassignment.
 Sally reveals that she fathered John Paul and wants to reconnect with him but Myra asks her to keep it a secret.

-John Paul along with Sally, Nathan Nightingale (Jared Garfield) and Holly, discover that his cousin Cleo McQueen (Nadine Rose Mulkerrin) is running away with Pete Buchanan (Kai Owen) who sexually abused her and her half-sister Porsche McQueen (Twinnie Lee Moore) when they were younger and psychologically abused Celine McQueen (Sarah George).
+John Paul along with Sally, Nathan Nightingale (Jared Garfield) and Holly, discover that his cousin Cleo McQueen (Nadine Rose Mulkerrin) is running away with Pete Buchanan (Kai Owen) who sexually abused her and her half-sister Porsche McQueen (Twinnie-Lee Moore) when they were younger and psychologically abused Celine McQueen (Sarah George).
 They rescue Cleo from Pete and when Pete is behind him, John Paul punches him.
 Pete then violently assaults him.
 While Pete assaults him, Sally accidentally reveals to John Paul that she is his father.
 After the discovery, he is angry at Sally and Myra for keeping it a secret all these years.
 After when John Paul angrily tells Sally to leave, he disowns Myra and kicks her out.
 John Paul's boyfriend Scott Drinkwell (Ross Adams) admits to John Paul that he knew that Sally was his father for over a week and promised her that he'd keep it a secret from him.
 John Paul breaks up with Scott and sleeps with James Nightingale (Gregory Finnegan).